zerodaycode/Canyon-SQL/README.md

 ## :octocat: Contributing to CANYON-SQL

-First of all, thanks for take in consideration help us with the project.
+First of all, thanks for taking in consideration helping us with the project.
-You can take a look to our [templated guide]((./CONTRIBUTING.md)).
+You can take a look to our [templated guide](./CONTRIBUTING.md).

 But, to summarize:

-- Take a look at the already opened issues, to see if already exists of it's someone already taking care about solving it.
-Even tho, you can enter to participate and explain your point of view, or even help to accomplish the task
+- Take a look at the already opened issues, to verify if it already exists or if someone is already taking care about solving it.
+Even though, you can enter to participate and explain your point of view, or even help to accomplish the task.
 - Make a fork of `Canyon-SQL`
-- If you opened an issue, create a branch from the base branch of the repo (that's the default), and point it to your fork
+- If you opened an issue, create a branch from the base branch of the repo (that's the default), and point it to your fork.
-- After complete your changes, open a `PR` to the default branch.
-Fill the template provided in the best way you're able to do it
+- After completing your changes, open a `PR` to the default branch.
+Fill the template provided in the best way possible.
 - Wait for the approval.
-In most of cases, a test over the feature will be required before approve your changes
+In most of cases, a test over the feature will be required before approving your changes.

 ## :question: What about the tests?

 Typically in `Canyon`, isolated unit tests are written as doc-tests, and the integration ones are under the folder `./tests`

-If you want to run the tests (because this is the first thing that you want to do after fork the repo), a couple of things have to be considered before.
+If you want to run the tests (because this is the first thing that you want to do after fork the repo), before moving forward, there are a couple of things that have to be considered.

-- You will need Docker installed in the target machine
+- You will need Docker installed in the target machine.
 - If you have Docker, and `Canyon-SQL` cloned of forked, you can run our docker-compose file `(docker/docker-compose.yml)`, which will initialize a `PostgreSQL` database and will put content on it to make the tests able to work.
-- Finally, some tests runs against `MSSQL`.
+- Finally, some tests run against `MSSQL`.
 We didn't found a nice way of inserting data directly when the Docker wakes up, but instead, we run a very special test located at `tests/crud/mod.rs`, that is named `initialize_sql_server_docker_instance`.
 When you run this one, initial data will be inserted into the tables that are created when this test run.
-(If you know a better way of doing this, please, open a issue to let us know it, and improve this process!)
+(If you know a better way of doing this, please, open an issue to let us know, and improve this process!)